renatomaia/coutil/doc/manual.md

 (_e.g._ UNIX process identifier) before the calling coroutine is suspended.

-Returns a string when the new process terminates, or `nil` plus an error message otherwise.
-The returned string is followed by extra values, as follows:

-- `"exit"`: the process terminated normally;
-it is followed by a number of the exit status of the program.

-- `"signal"`: the process was terminated by a signal;
+Returns the string `"exit"`,
-it is followed by a string with the name of the signal that terminated the program, and the number of the signal.
+followed by a number of the exit status when the process terminates normally, or the [name of the signal](#systemawaitsig-signal) that terminated the program, followed by the platform-dependent number of the signal.
-The strings that represent signals are described in [`system.awaitsig`](#systemawaitsig-signal).

 ### `system.address (type [, data [, port [, mode]]])`